Coricancha: Inca astronomy

 Similarities are found in the semicircular temples found in the Temple of the Sun in Cusco, the Torreon in Machu Picchu, and the Temple of the Sun in Písac.
 In particular, all three exhibit a "parabolic enclosure wall" of the finest stonework, as Bingham describes it.
 These structures were also used for similar purposes, including the observation of solstices and Inca constellations.

 Within the Milky Way, which the Inca called mayu or Celestial River, the Inca distinguished dark area or clouds, which they called yana phuyu.
 These were considered silhouettes or shadows of animals drinking from the river water.
 Amongst the animals named by the Inca, was a llama extended from Scorpius to Alpha Centauri and Beta Centauri, in which those two stars formed the llama's eyes, or llamaq ñawin.
 A baby llama, llama-cría, was inverted underneath.
 To the left of the llamas is a red-eyed fox, atuq, which lies between Sagittarius and the tail of Scorpius.
 The tail of Scorpius is known as a storehouse, or qullqa.
 A partridge, yutu, was just below the Southern Cross, and a toad, hamp'atu, to the lower right.
 A serpent, machaguay, extends off to the right.

 During the Inti Raymi, the Sapa Inca and curacas would proceed from the Haucaypata, where they greeted the rising June solstice sun, to the inner court of the Coricancha.
 On a bench in the "sun room", the Sapa Inca sat with the mummies of his ancestors.
 This and other rooms were oriented northeast–southwest, shingled in gold plate, and embedded with emeralds and turquoise.
 Focusing the sun's rays with a concave mirror, the Sapa Inca would light a fire for the burnt sacrifice of llamas.
 Children were also sacrificed in certain circumstances; they were brought to Cusco following a ceque and huaca route of tribute.

-The Coricancha is located at the confluence of two rivers.
+The Coricancha is located at the confluence of two rivers, one of which being the Huatanay River which is now highly polluted.
 Here, according to Inca myth, is where Manco Cápac decided to build the Coricancha, the foundation of Cusco, and the eventual Inca Empire.
 According to Ed Krupp, "The Inca built the Coricancha at the confluence because that place represented terrestrially the organizing pivot of heaven."